What is Butane Hash Oil?

-- The street names for BHO are wax, shatter, dab, budder, and butter.
+- Additional street names for BHO are amber, glass, wax, shatter, dab, budder, and butter.2,4

-- The Drug Enforcement Administration (DEA) warns that BHO can be as much as four times stronger than traditional marijuana with a THC potency of 40-80 percent.
-BHO is often smoked.
+- The Drug Enforcement Administration (DEA) warns that THC extractions such as BHO may be as much as four times stronger, in terms of THC concentrations, than traditional marijuana.
+THC levels in marijuana concentrates may be as high as 40-80%.5

 Options for Treatment

-- Treatment programs can be either inpatient or outpatient, depending on the circumstances and needs of the particular person.
+- Rehabilitation programs may take place in either an inpatient or outpatient setting, depending on the circumstances and needs of the particular person.

-- Addiction treatment programs are tailored to each person and family as needed; therefore, no two models will be exactly alike.
-Admission specialists can help families and individuals determine the right level of care and support.
+- As much as is possible, comprehensive addiction treatment programs will be tailored to each person based on their unique needs; therefore, no two treatment experiences are likely to be the same.
+Our admission navigators can provide information to help families and individuals determine the right level of care and support.

 Why Greenhouse Treatment Facility?

-Greenhouse Treatment Facility has the experienced and licensed medical staff to help patients undergo treatment specific to their needs.
-If you find that you’re struggling with the misuse of butane honey oil, marijuana, or both, options are available.
-Together we can help you reach long-term sobriety one step at a time.
+Greenhouse Treatment Center and its team of licensed, experienced treatment professionals will implement a plan of care tailored to each patient’s needs.
+If you find that you’re struggling with the misuse of butane hash oil, marijuana, or other substances, treatment options are available.
+Together we can help you embark on your long-term recovery journey today.

 - Miller, S. C., Fiellin, D. A., Rosenthal, R. N., & Saitz, R. (2019).
 The ASAM Principles of Addiction Medicine, Sixth Edition.
 Philadelphia: Wolters Kluwer.